 The Benefits of Quitting Weed

-The following benefits are categorized as cognitive, emotional, physical, functional, and social.
+The benefits of giving up weed are many.
+They range from cognitive to emotional, physical, functional, and social.

 - Improved memory

 - Reduced depression or anxiety